-Jen has worked in higher education in various roles since 2012, serving as a guest artist, choreographer, lecturer, and adjunct faculty in programs ranging from Associates to Fine Arts Conservatories for both Dance and Theatre.
-She is currently a faculty member in the BFA Dance Program at the Peabody Conservatory of the Johns Hopkins University where she also serves as a senior capstone advisor and is a contributor and producer of the Peak Performance Fundamentals for Performing Artists program as well as several other interdisciplinary initiatives.
+Jen has worked in higher education in various roles since 2012, serving as guest artist, choreographer, lecturer, and adjunct faculty in programs ranging from Associates to Fine Arts Conservatories for both Dance and Theatre.
+She is currently a faculty member in the BFA Dance Program at the Peabody Conservatory of the Johns Hopkins University, where she also serves as a contributor and producer of several interdisciplinary initiatives at the intersection of performing arts and health.
 She is also a current faculty member in the Theatre and Dance Program at Howard Community College.
-Previously, she taught in the undergraduate Dance Program at the University of Maryland, where she also created and directed interdisciplinary programs for graduate students in the areas of embodied leadership and non-verbal communication in partnership with the Neuro and Cognitive Science Program.
+Previously, she taught in the undergraduate Dance Program at the University of Maryland, where she also co-created and co-directed the DeLeComm embodied leadership and non-verbal communication program for graduate students as an interdisciplinary partnership with the Neuro and Cognitive Science Program.
 Jen has contributed to developing related curriculum for The Laban/Bartenieff Institute of Movement Studies.

-Jen has taught in the private sector for over 20 years and has served as a master dance/movement educator at a variety of schools, festivals, and conferences including The Maryland State Dance Festival and The American College Dance Association Mid-Atlantic Conference.
-She has also choreographed recognized and awarded theatrical and commercial work for regional dance and theatre companies, studios, and schools, and has performed and presented both commercial and concert work for more than 15 years, including performances at The Clarice Smith Performing Arts Center, Joe’s Movement Emporium, the Metlife Stadium (televised on CBS), and The Kennedy Center.
+Jen has taught in the private sector for over 20 years, 13 of which as the founding owner and director of Project C Studios, a private dance school and performance space which she sold in 2019.
+There she built a highly respected national standards-based dance program with an accomplished and diverse faculty, focused on cultivating the unique artistic perspectives and voices of each individual student and developing community engagement through arts education and performance.
+Additionally, Jen has served as a master educator at a variety of schools, festivals, and conferences including The Maryland State Dance Festival and The American College Dance Association Mid-Atlantic Conference.
+She has also choreographed recognized and awarded theatrical and commercial work for regional dance and theatre companies, studios, and schools, and has coached and mentored title-winning competitive dancers.
+Jen has performed and presented both commercial and concert work for more than 15 years, including performances at The Clarice Smith Performing Arts Center, Joe’s Movement Emporium, the Metlife Stadium (televised on CBS), and The Kennedy Center.
 Further, Jen currently serves as the President of the Maryland Council for Dance.

-Jen’s work and research interests span the range of what it means to be in movement – from anatomical to abstract, from functional to expressive, from communication to performance, from educator to artist, from personal to global.
-She believes that conscious embodiment and awareness is the key to unlocking potential and finding personal fulfillment.
-She also believes that understanding and compassion for each other can only be found by first cultivating understanding and compassion for yourself.
+Jen’s work and research interests span the range of what it means to be in movement – from anatomical to abstract, from functional to expressive, from communication to performance, from educator to artist, from personal to global – and, ultimately, the nature of the relationships these tensions create.
+She believes that embodied awareness is the key to unlocking potential, personal agency, and fulfillment, and creates the vital foundation upon which compassion and understanding are built.